About responsive ads

 How they work

 Responsive ads in campaigns that are attached to a feed are dynamic.
-Dynamic ads show personalized content to customers from a feed you control and add to your campaign.
+Responsive ads show personalized content to customers from a feed you control and add to your campaign.
 Your ads show the new products, services, or promotions you update on your feed.
 If you add a feed to your campaign, your ads will show in both dynamic and static formats.
-Learn more about creating feeds for your dynamic responsive ads.
+Learn more about creating feeds for your responsive ads.

 What they look like